Pan-Philippine Highway: History

-The Pan-Philippine Highway System was an infrastructure program of President Diosdado Macapagal as a first priority project for the improvement and expansion of Philippine highway and land transport networks.
-It was stated in his final State of the Nation Address in 1965 that the project requires the concreting of 3,003 km from 1965 to 1969, which continued into the administration of President Ferdinand Marcos.
+The Pan-Philippine Highway System was an infrastructure program of President Ferdinand Marcos as a first priority project for the improvement and expansion of Philippine highway and land transport networks.
+The project required the concreting of 3,003 km from 1965 to 1969.
 This included the construction of 11,333 bridges, comprising the entire system.
 It is a mixture of old existing roads and new roads that would be eventually added to become part of the highway.
 Government planners believed that the motorway and other connected roads would stimulate agricultural production by reducing transport costs, encourage social and economic development outside existing major urban centers such as Manila, and expand industrial production for domestic and overseas markets.
 Construction, which continued in the following decades, was supported by loans and grants from foreign aid institutions, including the World Bank.
 In 1979, the highway was renamed to Maharlika Highway.

 The highway was rehabilitated and improved in 1997, during the administration of President Fidel V. Ramos, with assistance from the Japanese government, and dubbed the "Philippine-Japan Friendship Highway".
 Japan's assistance is applied only up to Carmen, Davao del Norte at the south, thus covering only about 2100 km or about 62% of the highway's entire length.
 In 1998, the Department of Tourism designated 35 sections of the highway as "Scenic Highways", with developed amenities for travelers and tourists.
+The highway was later realigned from the Digos–Maguindanao section of the Davao–Cotabato Road to traverse General Santos at the south.

+The highway was officially designated as Asian Highway 26 (AH26), following the Philippines' 2007 ratification of the Intergovernmental Agreement (IGA) on the Asian Highway Network.
+In response, the Department of Public Works and Highways (DPWH) issued Department Order No. 15, initiating a two-phase project from 2009 to 2010 to install AH26 route markers and directional signs.
+The Pan-Philippine Highway originally encompassed untolled sections between Guiguinto, Bulacan, and Calamba, Laguna, but its alignment was later shifted to utilize the North and South Luzon Expressways, as well as EDSA.
+Auxiliary routes in Metro Manila, Leyte, and Mindanao were later added.
+In the mid-2020s, alongside N1, the highway was realigned from the Simuay–Landasan–Parang Road (now N937) to a bypass road also traversing between Parang and Sultan Mastura in Maguindanao del Norte.

+Proposed rehabilitation

+In 2026, the DPWH announced a massive, full-scale rehabilitation of the Pan-Philippine Highway that is slated to start with a bidding around April.
+This initiative marks the first comprehensive overhaul of the highway since its completion in the late 1970s.
+According to Secretary Vince Dizon, the project would prioritize the highway's segments in Quezon, Bicol Region, Samar, and parts of Mindanao.